 Halloween is coming up soon and it got me thinking about stuff that scares me, and to be honest I had a hard time coming up with anything.
-Now I’m not a tough guy, and nobody who knows me would ever call me a hard man.
-But that’s fine.
+I’m not particularly tough but then I’m not a scaredy-cat either, and that’s fine.
 I’m cool with it.
 Truth be told I walk in the opposite direction if I see a fight in the street and I instinctively recoil if I get caught in the middle of people having an argument.
-And if a drunken moron starts mouthing off in a pub you won’t see me for dust.
 But there’s a big difference between actually being scared of something and being a bit wary of it.

 So while I wouldn’t step into the middle of a drunken football fight to break it up, I’m not exactly a complete wimp either.
-I know that if anyone was to have a go at my other half I’d step in and face a beating, and I’m fairly certain that if I saw a cat stuck up a tree I’d be climbing up there to save it (and I don’t even like cats).
+I’ll happily go stomping across barren Scottish moors at night, and I’m fairly certain that if I saw a cat stuck up a tree I’d be climbing up there to save it (and I don’t even like cats).

 So what actually scares me in my day-to-day life?
 Spiders?
 Nope.
 Heights?
 Nah.
 The dentist?
 Not really.
 Scary movies?
 Definitely not.
 It’s always confused me why people jump at something on a TV screen in the comfort of their own living room.
 Even as a child I used to laugh at Freddy Kreuger, and Jason Vorhees barely held enough interest to stop me rifling through the pages of the latest 2000AD.
 These days I watch Michael Myers stomping about in one of his absurd kill-fests and it barely raises an eyebrow, and Chucky’s exploits bore me rigid, although they do make me Chuckle (see what I did there?).

-I think it’s the fact that they’re actually real, and unlike some stupid horror movie lots of them have had completely horrible things happen inside them in the past.
-Things like hangings and beheading and murders and torture and just the general kind of stuff that used to happen all the time years ago but we’re now completely clueless about in our safe, cosy, modern lives.
+I think it’s the fact that they’re actually real, and unlike some stupid horror movie lots of them have had completely horrible things happen inside them.
+Things like hangings and beheadings and murders and torture and just the general kind of stuff that used to happen all the time years ago but we’re now completely clueless about in our safe, cosy, modern lives.
 But I guess that’s the whole point about events that happened in the past, we have to use our imaginations, and our imaginations are the ultimate virtual reality experience.